Geometric unification of timelike orbital chaos and phase transitions in black holes: Introduction

 However, this established geometric-dynamic correspondence encounters a fundamental challenge when generalized to massive particles.
 Since the motion of massive particles is described by a Jacobi metric that depends on both energy and mass, the Gaussian curvature of their orbits no longer maintains its exact relation with the Lyapunov exponent.
 This leaves a critical gap: Is the chaotic behavior of massive particles also encoded in spacetime geometry?
 Consequently, does spacetime geometry remain a valid probe for first-order phase transitions in the timelike case?

 This work answers both questions by introducing the massive particle surface (MPS) framework.
 We construct a new geometric quantity $\mathcal{G}$ to demonstrate that, for neutral massive particles on unstable timelike orbits, the relation $\mathcal{G} \propto -\lambda^2$ holds.
 This result successfully extends the geometry-dynamics correspondence from massless to massive particles.
-Crucially, in the spinodal region of the black hole first-order phase transition, both $\mathcal{G}$ and the Lyapunov exponent $\lambda$ simultaneously exhibit multivalued behavior, with a critical exponent of $\delta=1/2$ consistent with mean-field theory.
+Crucially, in the spinodal region of the black hole first-order phase transition, both $\mathcal{G}$ and the Lyapunov exponent $\lambda$ simultaneously exhibit multivalued behavior.
+By examining the critical behavior of these quantities near the phase transition point, we find that their critical exponents deviate from the value $1/2$ observed in the Reissner–Nordström black hole.
+This indicates that regular black holes exhibit richer critical behavior in their geometry and dynamics than their singular counterparts.
 Our work establishes spacetime geometry as a unified foundation connecting dynamic chaos and thermodynamic phase transitions in black holes, thereby enabling a geometric perspective for probing their thermodynamics.
 We set $G=c=k_B=\hbar=1$ in this paper.